andrewchambers/orderly/README.md

 Binary packages are not yet provided.

-The program can be installed from cargo with `cargo install`
+The program can be installed from cargo with `cargo install orderly`

 ## Contact